bloxstreet/support/hr-information/group-shouts.md

 {: .text-red-300 }

 ~~~
 (SHIFT) | Hosted by (username) | Hello, everyone!
 I’m elated to announce that I’ll be hosting a shift at the store.
-Store Interns, Assistant Supervisors, Floor Supervisors, and Assistant Managers have a chance of getting promoted.
+Management Interns, Team Leaders, Store Supervisors, and Assistant Managers have a chance of getting promoted.
 ~~~

 ```